u-blox/mongoose-os-sockets/README.md

 All done!
 ```

-To view the output from your board, you can run:
+To view the debug output from your board, you can run:

 ```
 mos console --port blahblah